-Please apply sunscreen in the morning and make sure your child has a hat and extra sunscreen at the centre.
-A broad rimmed hat is recommended.
-Baseball hats do not shade a child's ears or the back of his/her neck.
+Please apply sunscreen in the morning and ensure that your child has a hat and extra sunscreen at the centre.
+A broad brimmed hat is recommended.
+Baseball hats do not shade a child's ears or the back of their neck.